 Compare Multiple Estimates

 Kia premiums can vary by $300+ between providers for the same cover.
-Always get at least 3 estimates before choosing.
+Always get at least 3 estimates before deciding.

 2